Optiroc/BRRtools/README.md

 * Support for the Playstation 1 audio format.

 ## Contact
-Contact me at jmasur at bluewin dot ch if you want to give ideas about how I can improve BRRTools, or even better, if you improved the program by yourself.
+Contact me at jmasur at bluewin dot ch if you want to give ideas about how I can improve BRRtools, or even better, if you improved the program by yourself.

 ## History
 * v1.0 november 2009